-Guidance for prospective Django conference organisers
+Guidance for prospective Django conference or event organisers

 How to obtain recognition or endorsement from the DSF

 The Django Software Foundation is delighted to endorse and support Django events - not just DjangoCons - around the world.
 However, we need information about the event before we can do this.

 You will need to tell us as much as you can, including information about: